-You will need to adjust the code to use the correct IP address and to set the maximum delay the script will wait before testing the Wi-Fi after three failures.
-Line 21 above shows an address of IP address I use, 192.168.1.1.
+Using the above code as a guide, you may need to correct the IP address and to set the delay the script will wait before testing the Wi-Fi after three failures.
+Line 27 will send a ping to the IP address 192.168.1.1.
 You can adjust this to your access code IP address.
 The best way to test if the IP address will work is to run the following command in a terminal window:

 ping <your ip address>

 If the ping commands gets a response from the IP address, you are all set.
-The maximum delay before retesting the Wi-Fi after a reboot is adjusted in line 23.
+The maximum delay before retesting the Wi-Fi after a reboot is adjusted in line 34.
 Right now it is set to 60 minutes.
-The code is designed to test and if needed, reboot the Raspberry Pi three time as set by the cron intervel (i.e. 5 minutes).
-If no Wi-Fi is detected, the retest time will increase to the interval shown in line 23.
+The code is designed to test and if needed, reboot the Raspberry Pi three time as set by the cron interval (i.e. 5 minutes).
+If no Wi-Fi is detected, the retest time will increase to the interval shown in line 34.

 Testing the Code: